In a twist, Colorado asks EPA to lower state's air rating

 Anna Unruh, an air quality consultant for Trinity Consultants, which helps businesses get environmental permits and comply with regulations, agreed that a lower rating would complicate life for businesses and industry.

-Getting permits could take longer, she said.
-Expansion projects that might not have needed permits before would be required to get them now.
+New businesses and expansion projects might have to go through a longer, more rigorous process to get permits, she said.
+Existing operations might have to get an additional permit.
 More businesses would have to devote employee time to monitoring and reporting on their pollution.

 "Permitting definitely will get more difficult," she said.